Matt Day

 Pilot Case Studies

 For more information on the two pilot plan communities, click on the expandable sections below.
+These plans were developed both to serve as actionable plans for the communities involved and to serve as examples for other communities to follow.

 The City of Sanford, Town of Broadway, and Lee County are collaboratively working to develop a Safety Action Plan for Lee County that will analyze traffic safety data and provide the community with a strategic and actionable set of recommendations to improve road safety for all types of road users.